 - Seasonings: the options for flavoring these chips depend on what flavors you enjoy.
 If you'd like spicy you can top them with a little bit of chili powder or if you would like a savory you could add some garlic or onion powder.

 I've included a couple of different ways to dry these veggie chips as not everyone has a separate food dehydrator.
 The dehydrating process can vary and depends on the climate, humidity, and how thick you cut your zucchini rounds.

 The first step is to wash zucchini and trim off any brown beds or dark spots.

-With a sharp knife or mandolin Play zucchini into thin rounds, taking care to stay consistent.
+With a sharp knife or mandolin slice zucchini into thin rounds, taking care to stay consistent.

 if you are seasoning your zucchini, sprinkle on your spice blends one slice at a time for use wide bowl or storage bag to fully incorporate the flavors onto the vegetables.
 For liquids and sauces, pour some into a small wide dish and dip them one at a time.